e0895780/TIC4004_Simple_Webapp/README.md

 - NodePort service will expose the app.
 - Access it in browser via: http://localhost:30080

 ---

 ## Notes
-- PodSecurity is enabled in the namespace; your deployment uses securityContext for baseline compliance.
+- PodSecurity is enabled in the namespace; the deployment uses securityContext for baseline compliance.
 - Logs can be checked using: kubectl logs <pod-name> -n tic4303-dev

 ## Kubernetes Security Testing (Audit / Restricted Policy)